mondoohq/docs/releases/2025-07-mondoo-release-highlights.md

 - A new `mondoo.com/internet-exposed`: "true asset annotation allows you to define any asset as internet exposed for risk factor calculation.
 - Improved CLI output makes it easier to quickly see which checks are failing and which are passing.

-That’s a wrap for our July updates!
-Check back to see what’s new in August.
+That's a wrap for our July updates!
+Check back to see what's new in August.